-A meatless meal never tasted so good, Eggplant Pasta is a hearty and flavorful recipe!
-Eggplant, tomatoes and some savory spices make a delicious sauce for pasta.
-Feeling completely low-carb, make this delicious Italian sauce and serve it over zoodles or spaghetti squash!
+A meatless meal never tasted so good, Eggplant Pasta Sauce is a hearty and flavorful recipe!
+Eggplant also known as Aubergine, combined with tomatoes and some savory spices make a delicious sauce for pasta.
+This easy pasta sauce is perfect is ready in about 30 minutes.
+Perfect for an easy weeknight meal!

 What are the benefits of eating Eggplant?

 - Eggplant is a heart-healthy veggie!